-- Present a lecture-seminar of not less than 45 minutes on a topic relevant to their research, and answer questions relating to it, to a standard assessed as satisfactory by the Supervisory team. - Arrange a public performance of at least one, or a substantial part of at least one, original work reflecting the current development of their original research.
+- Present a lecture-seminar of not less than 45 minutes on a topic relevant to his or her research, and answer questions relating to it, to a standard assessed as satisfactory by the Supervisory team. - Arrange a public performance of at least one, or a substantial part of at least one, original work reflecting the current development of his or her original research.